Online pornography

 Online pornography (porn) can be text, an image or a video that is sexually explicit.
 For example, this could include a photo of someone naked or a video of people having sex.

-It is perfectly natural for you to be curious about sex and relationships.
-However, it is a topic that many people feel uncomfortable talking about with an adult.
-Watching porn can be a way to explore and learn about sex and relationships without involving anyone else.
+It is perfectly natural to be curious about sex and relationships.
+However, it’s a topic that many people feel uncomfortable discussing with an adult.
+Watching pornography can sometimes be seen as a way to explore and learn about sex and relationships without involving anyone else.

 Is it legal?